Large Language Model for Qualitative Research -- A Systematic Mapping Study: Introduction

 The main contribution of this paper is to report the results of a systematic mapping aimed at analyzing the state of the art on the use of LLMs in qualitative analysis, with the goal of identifying trends, research gaps, and opportunities for future investigations.
 This study seeks to provide valuable insights for researchers looking to integrate LLMs into their qualitative analysis processes, guiding them toward works that offer detailed prompt data and information on their effectiveness.
 In doing so, the paper not only provides a comprehensive overview of the state of the art but also highlights the potential of these technologies to transform how large volumes of textual data are processed and interpreted.

 This paper is structured as follows: Section \ref{sec:2} provides a brief background on qualitative analysis and LLMs.
 Section \ref{sec:3} describes the systematic mapping protocol and results.
 Section \ref{sec:4} presents a summary of contributions and research opportunities.
 Section \ref{sec:5} discusses the threats to validity.
-Finally, Section \ref{sec:6} presents the main conclusions.
+Section \ref{sec:6} presents the main conclusions.
+Finally, Section \ref{sec:7} presents the take away lessons.